 Finding the right employee can be a tough job.
 More so, if you use a more traditional hiring method, such as job posting websites.
 We don’t say that these methods don’t work.
 However, they require a ton of effort and time to comb through applicants’ skills and experience.

 Besides, the time spent going through these applications can lead to the prolonged time needed for hiring.
 Undoubtedly, for businesses, this means an extended period without employees and work to be done, aka money loss.

 That is where LinkedIn jumps in.
 Many HR professionals swear by this as the world’s most popular professional network.
 More so than any other platform out there.
-Thus, LinkedIn created a separate platform for all the HR professionals – Recruiter.
+Thus, LinkedIn created a separate platform for all the HR professionals where they can do their LinkedIn prospecting and outreaching – Recruiter.